Sir James Gibson-Craig, 1st Baronet

 Sir James Gibson-Craig, 1st Baronet (1765–1850) was a Scottish lawyer and government official.
 In politics he was a Foxite Whig.
 In early life he was known as James Gibson of Ingleston.
 He was created a baronet in the Baronetage of the United Kingdom in 1831.

 Life

-He was the second son of William Gibson, an Edinburgh merchant.
+Born James Gibson he was the second son of William Gibson, an Edinburgh merchant.
 His mother was Mary Cecilia Balfour, daughter of James Balfour of Pilrig.

 Gibson was educated at Edinburgh High School, and became a Writer to the Signet in 1786.
 He was a partner in the law firm Craig, Dalziel & Brodie.

-In 1831 Gibson-Craig's political services were recognised with a baronetcy from the Grey administration.
+In 1831 Gibson's political services were recognised with a baronetcy from the Grey administration.
 He died at his Riccarton estate on 6 March 1850.
+In 1832 he inherited the Riccarton estate from his uncle Robert Craig of Riccarton (1730–1823) on condition that he adopted the surname "Gibson-Craig".

 His Tory friends included Charles Kirkpatrick Sharpe, who dedicated to him his 1837 edition of a poem The Valiant Christian by George Gordon, 1st Marquess of Huntly.